 What Are the Risks of a Spay?

-Complications are very uncommon during a routine spay.
+Complications are uncommon during a routine spay.
 However, the procedure is not without risks.
 As with any surgical procedure, potential complications include anesthesia reaction, excessive bleeding, bruising, and infection.
-Some dogs will develop hormone-related urinary incontinence, but this is relatively uncommon.
+Some dogs may develop hormone-related urinary incontinence.

 Overall, the prognosis for recovery is excellent in healthy dogs.